Setting goals like a ninja warrior6 min read

 No matter how good an audition tape my wife makes; no matter how prepared she is for the competition, her fate is not entirely in her hands.
 The producers have the final say on who gets on and who doesn’t.

 Fortunately, since that first reveal a year ago, my wife has since adapted her vision.
-She recently confided in me that her reason for hew new goal (simply to make an audition tape) was because she wanted to set a goal she had 100% control over.
+She recently confided in me that her reason for hew new goal (simply to make an audition tape to submit to the show) was because she wanted to set a goal she had 100% control over.

-But here’s what’s most important.
+But here’s the point worth emphasizing, that’s often overlooked when we set goals.
 Whether she gets on the show or not, the end result is the same.
 She’ll have done everything she could – including getting into tip-top shape – to become a real-life Ninja.
-And she’ll be ninja-like with or without the show.
+It’s as the quote from Bruce Lee (at the top of this post) states:

-Is Harvard really what you’re after?
-Or are you after a top-notch education that’ll challenge you and open doors?
+It’s worth asking: Is Harvard really the end goal?
+Or does this student want a top-notch education that’ll challenge him and open up career opportunities?

 Whatever venture you find yourself in – personally, professionally – ask yourself if the goals you’ve set rely on the decisions of others.
 If they do, are they really fair goals to measure your success on?
 Or is there a way to adapt your goal without compromising your view of success?

 The day my wife submits that audition tape she’ll know she did everything she could to get on the show.
 She hit the gym.
-She overcame fears to perform some death-defying obstacles courses.
-And she conquered the fear many of us have of putting ourselves out there for others to judge.
+She learned how to tackle tricky obstacles.
+And she will have conquered the fear many of us have of putting ourselves out there for others to judge.

 Will getting on the show prove to her she’s “made it”, or is it enough to have made the tape?